eclipse-hono/hono/site/documentation/content/user-guide/coap-adapter.md

 This is the preferred way for devices to publish telemetry data.
 It is available only if the protocol adapter is configured to require devices to authenticate (which is the default).

-If the `hono-ttd` *URI-query* option is set in order to receive a command and if the authenticated device is actually a gateway, the returned command will be the first command that the north bound application has sent to either the gateway itself or to *any* device that has last sent a telemetry or event message via this gateway.

 **Examples**

 The examples provided below make use of the *coap-client* command line tool which is part of the [libcoap project](https://libcoap.net/).